Introduction

 Policy enforcement

-Some remote access solutions may have native Data Loss Prevention (DLP) capabilities, but not all will.
+Some remote access solutions may have native DLP capabilities, but not all will.
 Organisations will need to consider how to implement DLP capabilities through other mechanisms where these capabilities are not native to a remote access gateway solution.
 Options may include DLP capabilities in endpoint technologies (this may not be feasible in BYOD scenarios), or within reverse web proxy or native capabilities inherent in the application hosting the data.

 Remote access solutions will typically be terminated in a gateway DMZ with PEPs before and after the termination location.
 Ideally, remote access solutions will allow administrators to implement security policies that support role-based access control.
 Where native options are not supported, firewall capabilities that support identity-based firewall rules may allow organisations to implement security policies based on role-based access control.